World’s Epicenter of Marine Biodiversity and Snorkel Heaven!

 The other way to visit Misool is on a liveaboard yacht.
 Our trips partner also offers snorkeler only liveaboard options for Misool.
 We do not recommend joining a dive charter.
 This is also a unique and amazing way to see these beautiful islands and the underwater sights.
-And if the resort is booked out two years in advance, getting on a liveaboard may be the only way you can see Misool sooner than later.
-There are two liveaboard options available for visiting Misool, this one aboard the Amira, and this one aboard the Coralia, that also visits northern Raja Ampat.
+And if the resort is booked out two years in advance, getting on a liveaboard may be the only way you can experience Misool snorkeling sooner than later.
+There is a liveaboard option available for visiting Misool, that also visits northern Raja Ampat.

 We would be happy staying in any cottage or villa available at Misool.

 The Water Cottages are wonderful, giving you great views and your own stairs down into the water for snorkeling.
 If there is any wind at night, you do have a bit of water and wave noise.
 But we were so tired from snorkeling all day it made no difference.
 The Water Cottages give you the easiest access to the restaurant, dive shop, and dock for boat trips.

 There are also the North Lagoon Villas, which are larger.
 Three of the four accommodate more people which is perfect for families.
 They also have stairs into the water.